 Bay leaves: Fresh bay leaves last about five to seven days, while ground and dried bay leaves last about two to three years.

-Black pepper: Ground and dried black pepper lasts for about two to three years, while whole peppercorns last about five to six years.
+Black pepper: Ground and dried black pepper last for about two to three years, while whole peppercorns last about five to six years.

 Cayenne pepper: Fresh cayenne lasts about five to seven days, while ground cayenne pepper lasts about two to three years.
 Like paprika, cayenne pepper will last longer in the refrigerator, though it's not required.